Ehsaas: The Feeling: Plot

-After the death of his wife, Aditi, Ravi Naik (Sunil Shetty) must look after his only child – a son – on his own.
-He brings up his son, Rohan (Mayank Tandon), in a very strict and disciplined atmosphere, so much so that his son starts to resent him and his mannerisms.
-His immediate neighbors, Antara Pandit (Neha Bajpai) and her mom (Kirron Kher) too are critical of the way Ravi handles his son, and suggest that he adapt a more lenient view.
+After the death of his wife, Aditi, Ravi Naik must look after his only child – a son – on his own.
+He brings up his son, Rohan, in a very strict and disciplined atmosphere, so much so that his son starts to resent him and his mannerisms.
+His immediate neighbors, Antara Pandit and her mom, are critical of the way Ravi handles his son and suggest that he adopt a more lenient view.
 But Ravi ignores this advice.
-All he wants is to get Rohan to excel as an athlete and win the forthcoming athletics event.
+All he wants is to get Rohan to excel as an athlete and win the forthcoming athletic event.